Skip to main content

 So you’ve given Rails a try with some of the other resources, but are you actually ready to use it in production?
 The Roadmap for Learning Rails will help you master RoR and back-end web development—and that’s not all.
 The website outlines all the most important concepts for you to know in order to be successful in a career in software development, which includes not just Ruby on Rails but also HTML/CSS, JavaScript, Git, Heroku, and SQL.

-If you’re looking for something even more in-depth, consider the full-time immersive software development courses offered at Fullstack Academy.
-The curriculum is designed to help you build the skills you need to transition to a career as a full-time web developer.
+If you’re looking for more in-depth tech education, consider the full-time immersive software development courses offered at Fullstack Academy.
+Concentrated in full-stack JavaScript, the curriculum is designed to help you “learn how to learn code,” and build the skills you need to transition to a career as a full-time web developer.

 Ready to break into tech?